JMU's Recruiting Policies

 - Employers who recruit at James Madison University must adhere to the Principles for Professional Conduct for Employment Professionals taken from the National Association of Colleges & Employers (NACE) principles statement.

 JMU’s Recruiting Services Program highly recommends the following policy for university recruiting activities.
 The intent of these guidelines is to ensure that employers and students are engaged in a mutually beneficial process which allows for an adequate time period to contemplate opportunities.
 In doing so, provides for optimal results in establishing long term employment relationships.

 - Any and all recruiting activities should take place in areas on campus that are designated for these types of activities such as rooms and common, high student traffic areas reserved through Career and Academic Planning.
 Areas not appropriate for recruiting activities may be dining facilities, academic buildings, libraries, etc. unless prior communication has occurred through Career and Academic Planning to ensure adherence to university policy.

 - Use of exploding offers and/or bonuses is discouraged as a high pressure technique which may not provide students with the opportunity of timely consideration in order to make an informed decision

-- Employers are encouraged as part of their recruiting process to request unofficial transcripts from students to ensure successful progression through their curriculum and an adequate academic knowledge base for employment with your organization
+- Employers are encouraged in position descriptions and during the interview process to request unofficial transcripts from students to ensure successful progression through their curriculum and an adequate academic knowledge base for employment with your organization

 - The On Campus Recruiting Program requires that those organizations that are hiring for a position that is 100% commission or one that requires a candidate to pay a fee for training, equipment, application procedures or other job related expenses (this does not apply to federal and state licensing requirements such as real estate, securities, etc.) communicate this to prospective candidates during the interview process.